Abell Offers Tips for a Pest-Free Halloween

-TORONTO, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Halloween is just around the corner, and while it’s fun to see fake spiders, bats, and other eerie creatures adorn your home for the holiday, an actual pest invasion can be very frightening.
+Toronto, Ontario, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- TORONTO, ON October 17, 2022 – Halloween is just around the corner, and while it’s fun to see fake spiders, bats, and other eerie creatures adorn your home for the holiday, an actual pest invasion can be very frightening.

 “Halloween is about all things that are spooky and creepy as long as they’re not the real deal,” said John Abell, President, Abell Pest Control.
 “If critters like bats, rats, and spiders invade your home you may have a real nightmare on your hands.
 We advise homeowners to take precautions against pests, which may look to take up residence during the cooler months and take advantage of the festivities.”